Stan: going further

 Model (mathematical notation)

-Recall one possible model we discussed after the quiz (with slightly different prior hyper-parameters): for \(i \in \{1, 2, \dots, N\}\), \(N\) being the number of days in December (\(N=31\)),1
+One possible model for this data: for \(i \in \{1, 2, \dots, N\}\), \(N\) being the number of days in December (\(N=31\)),1

 \[\begin{align*} \theta_0 &\sim {\mathrm{Exp}}(1) \\ \theta_1 &\sim \mathcal{N}(0, \sigma = 1000) \\ \theta_2 &\sim \mathcal{N}(0, \sigma = 1000) \\ \mu_i &= \text{logistic}(\theta_1 (i/N) + \theta_2) \\ y_i &\sim {\mathrm{Beta}}(\mu_i, \theta_0) \\ \end{align*}\]